-Director, Office of Community Development (In place)
+CDBG-DR Director (In place)

 The Director will operate under the supervision of the Community Finance Division Director.
-The Director will coordinate and provide technical assistance and guidance to implement the federal recovery programs within the Community Finance Division.
-The Director leads, implements, coordinates, and advocates goals, objectives, and outcomes set by the Georgia Department of Community Affairs.
-The Director links all Federal, State and Local resources to deliver the most optimal objectives for all federal program, including disaster recovery.
+The Disaster Recovery Director will coordinate, provide technical assistance and guidance to implement the federal recovery program within the Community Finance Division.
+The CDBG-DR Director directs, implements, coordinates, and advocates disaster recovery goals, objectives, and outcomes set by the Georgia Department of Community Affairs.
+The CDBG-DR Director links all Federal, State and Local resources to deliver the most optimal disaster recovery objectives.
+The CDBG-DR Director works with government entities, volunteer organizations and staff to analyze data and guide programs that will assist communities in disaster recovery and resilience.
+Also, the Director is responsible for keeping the state disaster recovery website up to date.

-CDBG-DR Program Manager (In place)
+CDBG-DR Project Manager (In place)

-The Program Manager will operate under the supervision of the Director, Office of Community Development.
-The Program Manager directs, implements, coordinates, and advocates disaster recovery goals, objectives, and outcomes set by the State.
-The CDBG-DR Program Manager provides overall management, strategic operations, administrative support, and communication for the recovery effort.
+The Project Manager will operate under the supervision of the CDBG-DR Office Director.
+The Project Manager directs, implements, coordinates, and advocates disaster recovery goals, objectives, and outcomes set by the State.
+The CDBG-DR Project Manager provides overall management, strategic operations, administrative support, and communication for the recovery effort.
 The Project Manager provides executive direction to ensure efficient administrative and operational oversight of readiness and field operations.
 Leads the conceptualization, development, coordination, and evaluations of policies to ensure program coordination guidance and policies are in alignment with State Action Plan.

-CDBG-DR Field Program Coordinator - (Vacant)
+CDBG-DR Field Program Coordinator - (In place)

-The CDBG-DR Field Program Coordinator reports to the CDBG-DR Program Manager.
+The CDBG-DR Field Program Coordinator reports to the CDBG-DR Director.
 The CDBG-DR Field Program Coordinator is responsible for monitoring and servicing complex Disaster Recovery related Community Development Programs within a designated region.
 The Field Program Coordinator maintains an awareness of the status of potential and existing projects and provides advice and assistance to other Community Development and Finance Division Office of Field Services and/or Office of Community Development personnel.
 The coordinator has duties related to oversight and compliance with CDBG-MIT grants and will provide technical assistance to program administrators and local governments in the region.
 The coordinator will meet on-site with local officials or representative(s) to monitor for CDBG-MIT program compliance.
 The coordinator has knowledge of CDBG and CDBG-MIT guidelines and applicable federal regulations and confer with CDBG and CDBG-MIT staff and units of local government on a regular basis to evaluate work progress and solve problems or develop solutions.
 The coordinator will create and deliver technical presentations associated with CDBG-MIT compliance matters for grant applications and/or grant awards.
-The coordinator will conduct site visits to verify grant application statements of need/target area conditions.
+The coordinator will conduct site visits in order to verify grant application statements of need/target area conditions.